JBLanier/LazyWeather-for-iOS/README.md

 WeatherLazy Team consists of UC Santa Barbara Students [John B. Lanier](http://www.jblanier.xyz), and Arthur Pan.

-We spent late September and early October researching iOS and have been working on WeatherLazy around schoolwork since then.
+We spent late September and early October researching iOS and have been working on WeatherLazy between schoolwork since then.

 ## What it Does